MARTIMM/Semi-xml/README.md

 ## Changes

+* 0.9.5
+  * Complex nesting of body contents now possible with $!mod.meth [ ].
+Also
+    another call to a method is possible in the content body, The content is saved in an element named 'PLACEHOLDER-ELEMENT'.
+This element is given to the method where the method does anything with it.
+The method must remove the element after processing.
 * 0.9.4
   * Bugfix of introduced spacing caused by empty strings.
   * Bugfix finding options after parsing with multi method get-option()